palewire/first-python-notebook/docs/groupby/index.md

 You've done it.
 Our brief interview is complete and you've answered the big question that started our inquiry.

 Or so you think!
 Look again at our rankings above.
-Now compare them against the ranking we looked at earlier in our {ref}`sorting lesson <sorting>`.
+Now compare them against the ranking we looked at earlier in our {doc}`sorting lesson </sort_values/index>`.

 Study it closely and you'll see an important difference.
 All of the contributors without a first name are dropped from our groupby lists.
 And some of them gave a lot of money.